Shehab-Alaa/CleanArchitectureApp/README.md

 - Handle data input from view via UseCase

 #### BuildSrc Module
-- Allows organizing gradle dependencies between all modules to build using KTS
+- Allows organizing gradle dependencies between all modules by using KTS

 ### Unit Test
 You can easily write Unit Test up to 70% code coverage lines of code (LOC), if you write focus on